AllStars101-sudo/Chemicality/README.md

 # Chemicality
 Chemicality redefines the way you interact with databases using data science and python.
+It can scrap text from pdfs and arrange them effectively using data science tools such as pandas.
 Made for the iNTUition Hackathon 2021 as track submission for HP Inc.

 <b>Required pip installations:</b>
 <br>